-Resizing an image in Photoshop is not hard to do.
-However, you need to keep in mind that there are factors involved that affect the resized image.
+How to Resize an Image in Photoshop?
+It’s not hard to do.
+However, you need to keep in mind that there are factors involved that affect the remake’s best size properly.

 Resize an image in Photoshop

 There are 3 factors included:

 You may not be familiar with these terms so we will describe each one and the effect they can have on the resized any type of image using photoshop tools any version.

 But first, let’s view a sample image in Photoshop and see what its properties can tell us.